waarning/basic/README.md

-# These are my personal Python projects
+# These are my personal Python/Visual Studio C# projects
+Zipped folders are Visual Studio C#